FYS9120 – Advanced Quantum Field Theory

 FYS4170 – Relativistic Quantum Field Theory.
 FYS4560 – Elementary particle physics (discontinued) might be advantageous.

-10 credits with FYS5120 – Advanced Quantum Field Theory
+- 10 credits overlap with FYS5120 – Advanced Quantum Field Theory.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.